CodeMaster-D/Simple-calculator-by-using-html-css-js/README.md

-# simple calculator by using html-css
+# calculator using html css and js #1
- for beginner #1